Financial year 2021-22

 The local authority should notify the panel within 5 working days of becoming aware that the incident has occurred.
 However, we know that in some cases, there is a delay in the panel being notified.
 In addition, whilst reporting has improved in recent years, the Department cannot be certain that all incidents that meet the definition for a serious incident are notified.

 These statistics are experimental statistics.
 Experimental statistics are official statistics that are in the testing phase and not yet fully developed.
-For more information, see the ONS website.
+For more information, see the ONS website (opens in a new tab).

 Total number and Nature of incidents